 - 1) Electrical shock and electrocution: - a.
 Make sure the generator is properly grounded and that the grounding connections are tight - b.
 Never use frayed or damaged extension cords - c.
 Keep the generator dry, do not use it in the rain or wet conditions.
 If needed, protect the generator with a canopy.
 Never manipulate the generator's electrical components if you are wet or standing in water - d.
 Do not use electrical equipment that has been submerged in water.
 Equipment shall be thoroughly dried out and properly evaluated before use.
 Power off and do not use any electrical equipment that has strange odours or begins smoking - 2) Fire: - a.
-Before refuelling, shut down the generator and allow it to cool.
-Vessels: Follow local refuelling procedure - b.
-Gasoline and other generator fuels should be stored in a vented place and transported in approved containers that are properly designed and marked - c.
+Keep fire extinguisher close to generator - b.
+Before refuelling, shut down the generator and allow it to cool Vessels: Follow local refuelling procedure - c.
+Gasoline and other generator fuels should be stored in a ventilated place and transported in approved containers that are properly designed and marked - d.
 Keep fuel containers away from flame producing and heat generating devices - 3) Preventing carbon monoxide (CO) poisoning: - a.
 Never use a generator indoors or in confined spaces such as garages, crawl spaces, or basements.
 NOTE: Open windows and doors may not prevent CO from building up when a generator is located in a confined space - b.
-Make sure the generator has clear space on all sides and above it to ensure adequate ventilation - c.
+Make sure the generator has clear space on all sides to ensure adequate ventilation - c.
 If you or others show symptoms of CO poisoning (dizziness, headaches, nausea, tiredness) get to fresh air immediately and seek medical attention.
-Do not re-enter the area until it is determined to be safe by trained and properly equipped personnel - 4) Conduct Toolbox Talk (TBT)/Take2 before work starts
+Do not re-enter the area until it is determined to be safe by trained and properly equipped personnel - 4) Preventing and spillage and leaks: - a.
+Provide secondary containment under the generator - b.
+Have spill kit readily available - 5) Conduct Toolbox Talk (TBT) and Take2 before work starts